wvirany/NeuralNetwork/README.md

 # NeuralNetwork
-A neural network class that I implemented from scratch (i.e., no external libraries except NumPy) for a presentation to the Undergraduate SIAM Chapter at CU Boulder.
+A neural network class that I implemented from scratch (i.e., no external libraries except NumPy) for a presentation to the CU Boulder Undergraduate Chapter of SIAM.